jawadhoot/resume/docs/index.md

-# Awadhoot Shrikant Jog
+# Awadhoot Jog

 phone: + 91 8080128050 | city: Panjim, IN | email: jawadhoot@gmail.com

 ## Summary

-- Currently working as Data engineer for European Oil and Gas Company.
+- Currently working as lead consultant for European Oil and Gas Company.
 - Worked 1+ years as Application Owner for Food RnD Applications.
-- 7+ years of experience in Application and Web Development using Python and Bootstrap.
+- 8+ years of experience in Application and Web Development using Python and Bootstrap.
 - Migrated 3 on-premise application to cloud, using Lift and Shift approach.
 - Showcased End-to-end application development lifecycle using a model project by following agile methodology.